 What you see here is a motorcycle that looks like a Ducati Scrambler.
-That said, you'd be surprised to know that the bike underneath is a Bajaj Pulsar 180.
+That said, you'd be surprised to know that this Ducati Scrambler bike is a modified Bajaj Pulsar 180.

 Apart from the engine and the chassis, every part has been sourced from various manufacturers or custom-made in-house.
 In fact, the motor has been bored-out to displace 220 cc, and an oil cooler has been added as well, while the frame has been modified to attain the scrambler look.
 The modification has been carried out by an enthusiast - Emraan Shaikh, at a cost of INR 92,000.